ssebs/ssebs-www/content/blog/vibe-coding-1.md

 > Author's note: Long read, but you'll walk away knowing exactly when to let AI help and when to do it yourself.

-**tl:dr** - Letting AI drive leads to code you can't debug.
+**tl;dr** - Letting AI drive leads to code you can't debug.
 Here's how to use AI as a tool, not a replacement for thinking

 # First off, what is AI?